wmhilton-stoplight/platform-docs/7.-projects/export-api-file.md

 There are two options for exporting references:

-* **Original**: $refs are are exported but not resolved.
+* **Original**: $refs are exported but not resolved.
 * **Bundled References**.
-All $refs are resolved and an placed in the components section so there is no duplication.
+All $refs are resolved and placed in the components section so there is no duplication.

-The following images shows an example of both options.
+The following images show an example of both options.
 An export with the original option is on the left; bundled references are shown on the right.

 ![$Ref Export Examples](https://stoplight.io/api/v1/projects/cHJqOjI/images/UxXy5sQvKM4)